isuckatlinux/isuckatlinux.github.io/_posts/2022-01-18-nodeblog-writeup.md

 ---

 ## Introduction
 Hello everyone!
 Today we are going to be pwning a HTB machine called NodeBlog.
-This is an easy machine, but we are going to be covering a few fundamental attacks like xxe-injection or nosql-injection as asuch as deserialization (in node.js).
-Have fun reading! hi
+This is an easy machine, we are going to be covering a few fundamental attacks like xxe-injection or nosql-injection as asuch as deserialization (in node.js).
+Have fun reading!

 ## Ports recognizement